 Importantly, this approach is very much aligned with the most sophisticated and recent theories of negotiation and value creation in the Western traditions and consequently makes the Oriental approach both accessible and mutually beneficial for all dealings in a globally connected world.

-A very famous Oriental saying beautifully advises: “As one improves, he should regularly try to improve the wellbeing of others.”
+A very famous Oriental saying beautifully states, “As one improves, they should help and improve the wellbeing of others.”

 Honesty and Trust